A couple's wedding ring over pages of a bible. For those from 18 to 21, the lack of parental consent can be a ground for annulment.

 This law criminalized anyone who married someone underage.

-In theory, this is supposed to protect children against child predators.
+This is supposed to protect children ages of 18 and below against child predators.

 If this is your situation, please consult with a Family lawyer first before filing a case.